Implantable Cardioverter Defibrillator (ICD) Insertion

 discomfort or pain.

-How do I get ready for an implantable cardioverter defibrillator?
+How do I get ready for an ICD?

-- Your doctor will explain the procedure to you and ask if you have any questions.
+Your healthcare provider will explain the procedure and ask if you have any questions.

 Read the form carefully and ask questions if something is not clear.